 Five-year variable-rate mortgages are available in the prime minus 0.40% range for well-qualified borrowers and variable-rate price competition among lenders is increasing.

 The bottom line: When conservative Canadian borrowers evaluate the range of possible interest-rate outcomes that await us on the distant horizon, they are understandably concerned.
 They worry that at some point trying to save money with variable-rate or short-term fixed-rate financing may be akin to picking up a dime in front of a bulldozer.

-My gut says that it will be higher inflation, not sovereign default that will eventually push rates higher – but I still think the bulldozer is far enough away to grab a few more dimes in the meantime.David Larock is an independent full-time mortgage planner and industry insider.
+My gut says that it will be higher inflation, not sovereign default that will eventually push rates higher – but I still think the bulldozer is far enough away to grab a few more dimes in the meantime.David Larock is an independent full-time mortgage agent and industry insider.
 If you are purchasing, refinancing or renewing your mortgage, contact Dave or apply for a Mortgage Check-up to obtain the best available rates and terms.